dcoeurjo/OTColorTransfer/docs-source/index.md

 the implementation of these tools is not difficult.

-This project contains both this documentation and some C++ codes that implement the color transfer with a few dependencies as possible.
+This project contains both this documentation and some C++ codes that implement the color transfer with as few dependencies as possible.

 ## Building the code